For up-to-the Minute Information about a University Closing or Delayed Start Due to Weather

 There is a provision in the state personnel rules that allows the “appointing authority” to grant administrative leave with pay to classified staff due to a natural disaster or other similar adverse condition.
 Only the president or provost can authorize such leave.

-If you have any questions about how this weather situation may impact your specific work area, please see your supervisor.
+If you have any questions about how inclement weather may impact your work area, please see your supervisor.
 If you find yourself in a situation that appears to warrant administrative leave, you should work through appropriate administrative channels (supervisor to department chair or director to the dean or equivalent administrator through the vice president) for resolution.